Why share your knowledge?

 Personal benefits: Sharing your knowledge improves your personal performance, effectiveness, and skills, which should increase your personal profit.
 Sharing what you know:

-- Helps you learn: by doing research, synthesizing multiple viewpoints, and crystallizing ideas
+- Helps you learn: by conducting research, analyzing data, synthesizing multiple viewpoints, and crystallizing ideas

-- Creates demand for your expertise: increases opportunities for sales, revenue, appearances, publications, etc.
+- Creates demand for your expertise: increases opportunities for sales, engagements, appearances, publications, etc.

 - Comes back to you in the form of help when you need it